E1e5en/armory3d-blog.github.io/articles/00_hello_world/00_hello_wolrd.md

 **Installation**

 1. Download *Blender* (https://www.blender.org/download/).
-Currently version 2.83.4.
+At the moment, the latest version of 2.83.4.
 2. Download *Armory3D* (https://armory3d.org/download.html).
 At the moment, the latest version of *ArmorySDK-2020-8* .
 3. Install *Blender*.
 4. Unpack *Armory3D*.